-Welcome to Attala County, Mississippi Genealogy & History Network.
-Our purpose is to provide free resources for genealogical and historical researchers.
+Welcome to the Attala County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 To share your Attala County, Mississippi genealogy or history information, send an email to email@example.com - we will be pleased to include it here.
-If you have information to share for other Mississippi Counties, visit the Mississippi Genealogy & History Network and go to the appropriate county.
+If you have information to share for other Mississippi Counties, visit the Mississippi Genealogy & History Network state website and choose the appropriate county.

 Established December 23, 1833, Attala County was one of sixteen counties to originate from the Choctaw cession of 1830.
 Attala county is named for Attala, a fictional Native American heroine from an early-19th-century novel by François-René de Chateaubriand.
 The original boundaries of 1833, which haven't changed, are:

-Attala County, Mississippi Genealogy & History Network has many records here on our website.
-Thousands of Attala County, Mississippi marriage records and more.
-Look at the Attala County Records links in the menu on the left for a list of available data.
+Attala County MSGHN has many records here on our website.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Attala County Data links for a list of available data.